Voice of Business: All Eyes On Housing

 While the city is considering expanding modular housing, Peterborough’s low vacancy rate is still a big worry.
 Young families are left with limited housing availability in a time where Peterborough is experiencing a growing population.
 According to a report from Mike Moffat from the PLACE Centre, Peterborough’s population has significantly increased from upwards of about 2,500 people in just one year.
 We are seeing more families moving into Peterborough because they are being priced out of the GTA, but this only adds to the pressure on the housing market.
 This pressure is being felt, where 10 individuals in the modular housing project are waiting for housing to become available.

-In light of a demand for housing, Habitat for Humanity recently got approval for a five-story, 41-unit condo on 78 and 82 Lansdowne St W. This will offer low-income families the chance to buy a home with a low-interest, geared-to-income mortgage.
 There are also plans to develop affordable housing units on Hilliard Street.
 These units will include one-, two--, and three-bedroom apartments.
 Unfortunately, these plans were put on pause due to a lack of funding but will be reconsidered.
 If these plans are approved, they could lead to considerable progress in increasing the much-needed supply for our growing population.

-It's good to see some creative local solutions to our housing needs.
-The Brock Mission and Habitat for Humanity projects have a lot of potential to help increase affordable accessible housing in our community.
+Together, The Brock Mission and Habitat for Humanity projects have a lot of potential to help increase affordable accessible housing in our community.
 We are finally laying the groundwork to support not only those experiencing homelessness but also the young families who want to make Peterborough their home.
 Ultimately, we’re going to need more involvement from our Provincial government to fund and support more projects like this.

 Content provided by the Peterborough and the Kawarthas Chamber of Commerce.